-Planning Priority 2 - Enhance the distinctive character of towns, villages and hamlets Culture and landscapes are essential in shaping and defining regional areas.
+Planning priority 2 Enhance the distinctive character and heritage of towns, villages and hamlets

+Moruya foreshore Culture and landscapes are essential in shaping and defining regional areas.
 In the case of Eurobodalla, each settlement has its own unique character and identity, from the historic charm of Tilba to the natural coastal setting of Guerilla Bay.
-Eurobodalla is rich in history, with strong Aboriginal and non-Aboriginal heritage defining many settlements in the Shire.
+Eurobodalla is rich in history, with strong Aboriginal and non-Aboriginal heritage defining many settlements.
 There are over 373 heritage places currently identified in the LEP.
-It remains important that heritage conservation is front and centre of town and village development.
+It remains important that heritage conservation is a priority of town and village development.
 The towns, villages and hamlets across Eurobodalla are a key experience, providing an opportunity for visitors to experience local village life outside nearby metropolitan areas.
-OUR PLACE Actions 2.1 Develop character statements for suburbs, villages and hamlets (short term) 2.2 Review Eurobodalla's LEP and DCPs with regard to urban design and place-based principles (medium term) 2.3 Review existing structure plans for the town centres of Batemans Bay, Moruya and Narooma (long term)
+Actions 2.1 Develop character statements for suburbs, villages and hamlets (short term) V 2.2 Review the LEP and DCPs with regard to urban design and place-based principles (medium term)

+2.3 Review existing structure plans for the town centres of Batemans Bay, Moruya and Narooma (long term)